Where the page meets you: It is 2am. The browser tab is open.

 A quiet study in soft early-morning light: an open Bible turned face-down on a side table, a wedding photo half-visible on a shelf, a single lamp lit on a writing desk, a curtain just drawn open.
 The marriage is present in the still-life through the photograph; faith is present through the Bible on the side table.
 The 2am search-moment is past — the room is calm.
 No screens, no shadows, no laptop glow.

-None of those failed attempts are evidence that his character is broken.
-Each one is data — about which cues the pathway has been firing on, about which programs have addressed the behaviour and not the desire.
+None of those failed attempts are evidence your character is broken.
+Each one is data — about which cues the pathway has been firing on, and what the usual stack hasn't touched yet.

 What's actually happening

-Here is what the literature has been saying for fifteen years that has not made it onto most Christian recovery pages.
+Here is what the literature has been saying for fifteen years that has not made its way onto most Christian recovery pages.

 Three things follow.

-A morning that does not begin with the apology-prayer.
+A morning that does not begin with the desire.

 When the desire pathway settles

 It is a Tuesday in the middle of the year.
-He wakes.
-He reads the passage on his phone — the way a person reads a passage, not as a small private penance for last night.
+He wakes up and reads the passage on his phone the way a person reads a passage, not as a small private penance for last night.
 The first sentence of his day is whatever is actually in the text.
-The apology has not been the first sentence of the day for some weeks now, and he has stopped noticing the absence the way he had noticed the presence.
+There has been no need to feel sorry about anything for some weeks now.

-What makes the difference between that morning and this one is concrete.
-It is seven sessions long.
+What makes the difference between that morning and this one is seven sessions long.

 The seven sessions